people are poets are prophets

 The seeds of martyrs must be watered with your tears

-Only then can life begin to really flourish
+Only then can life begin to truly flourish

 Only when you take as freely as you give